-Established in 2002 with Professor Peter Stoicheff as its first recipient, the Outstanding Graduate Mentorship Award aims to recognize USask's graduate faculty who have a reputation of being exceptional mentors.
+Established in 2002 with Professor Peter Stoicheff as its first recipient, the Distinguished Graduate Mentorship Award aims to recognize USask's graduate faculty who have a reputation of being exceptional mentors.
 Outstanding mentors not only inspire their graduate students to be creative in their thinking, but also encourage their students to reach in new directions and to positively impact and influence the future.

 The recipient will receive a framed certificate and a $1000 one-time graduate funding allocation awarded by the College of Graduate & Postdoctoral Studies (CGPS) to support their graduate program.
 A plaque listing past recipients is displayed prominently in the entrance of the Murray Building.